haniewais/FloodGame/README.md

    - ./output

-For Windows
+For Windows -
-  - use Developer Commmand Prompt
-  - run command: "cl /EHsc main.cpp"
-  - use main.exe to run game
+  - in progress - does not look right in windows
+  - arc4rand is mising error